Use the tools already in the room

 What should become visible.

-Microsoft 365 work route recommendation.
+Microsoft 365 work-path recommendation.

 Record ownership boundary.